shaharluftig/DoorKeeper/README.md

    - Docker command: docker run --name redis-doorkeeper -p 7001:6379 -d redis
 2. Create a Telegram bot using this this tutorial: https://medium.com/@ManHay_Hong/how-to-create-a-telegram-bot-and-send-messages-with-python-4cf314d9fa3e
    And Fill Telegram Bot Token and Chat Id
-3. Add images do ./Images folder, and set the name of each image to person name
+3. Add images to ./Images folder, and set the name of each image to person name
 4. Run Main.py

 ~ Use INFER_IMAGE_FOLDER Only on the first run in order to load all images to redis, after that set it to False ~